Locations

 Understanding the mechanics of the consumption-based models (CPEA/BTPEA and PayG) is crucial for effective management.
 Three core concepts define these models: entitlements, cloud credits, and service consumption metrics.

-Entitlements: In SAP BTP, entitlements are the permissions or allotments that determine which services you can activate in your account and what quantity.
+Entitlements: In SAP BTP, entitlements refer to the permissions or allotments that determine which services you can activate in your account and in what quantities.

 Under a subscription contract, entitlements are limited to the specific services and capacity you purchased.
 If you subscribed to SAP Data Warehouse Cloud (DWC), your global account is entitled only to DWC (at the size/edition you bought).

 You wouldn’t have entitlements for other services unless you license them separately.
-In a hybrid scenario, you might see both: e.g., your account has entitlements for DWC via subscription and entitlements for other services via CPEA credits.
+In a hybrid scenario, you may see both: for example, your account has entitlements for DWC via subscription and entitlements for other services via CPEA credits.

 Entitlements set the potential for usage; depending on the model, actual consumption is measured via credits or fixed use.

-Cloud Credits and Units: Cloud credits are the currency in CPEA/BTPEA.
+Cloud Credits and Units: Cloud credits serve as the primary currency in CPEA/BTPEA.
 SAP typically values 1 credit as roughly $1 at the list price (though this can vary by region or be slightly adjusted in deals).

 When you buy 100,000 credits, that balance is what you can “spend” on any mix of services.
 Each BTP service has a defined rate in credits per unit of consumption.
 For example:

-• Application runtime (Cloud Foundry or ABAP environment) might be priced in credits per hour of computing or per GB of memory/hour.
+• Application runtime (Cloud Foundry or ABAP environment) may be priced in credits per hour of computing or per GB of memory per hour.
 If an ABAP environment instance costs, hypothetically, 0.5 credits per hour per 16 GB, running a 16 GB instance for a full month (~730 hours) would consume ~365 credits.

-• SAP Integration Suite might be metered in messages per month.
+• The SAP Integration Suite may be metered by messages per month.
 A certain number of messages (e.g., 1000) might cost a set amount of credits, and larger volumes could use tiered pricing (the more messages, the lower the per-message credit cost).
 In a consumption model, if you have an Integration Suite instance, your monthly message volume translates into a credit charge that month (plus a base tenant cost in credits, if applicable).

 • SAP HANA Cloud database might consume credits based on gigabytes of memory and storage provisioned per hour.
-If you allocate a 64 GB HANA instance, each hour consumes credits according to a rate per GB/hour.
+If you allocate a 64 GB HANA instance, each hour consumes credits at a rate of 1 GB per hour.

-• AI Business Services or Machine Learning API calls could be priced per 1000 API calls or per hour of an ML inference runtime, each deducting some credits.
+• AI Business Services or Machine Learning API calls may be priced per 1,000 API calls or per hour of ML inference runtime, each deducting a certain number of credits.

-• BTP platform-based services (like the Portal, mobile services, etc.) might have metrics.
-Some services are even “Always Free” under BTP consumption—meaning they don’t cost credits at all for usage because they’re included with the platform (for example, certain identity services or base platform capabilities are often provided at no charge in BTP).
+• BTP platform-based services (such as the Portal and mobile services) may have metrics.
+Some services are even “Always Free” under BTP consumption—meaning they incur no credits for usage because they’re included with the platform (for example, certain identity services or base platform capabilities are often provided at no additional charge in BTP).

-All these rates are published in the SAP Discovery Center for BTP services, which is the go-to catalog for service plans, pricing metrics, and whether a service is available in CPEA/PAYG or only by subscription.
+All these rates are published in the SAP Discovery Center for BTP services, which serves as the primary catalog for service plans, pricing metrics, and information on whether a service is available in CPEA/PAYG or only by subscription.

-Architects and project teams need to consult these metrics when designing solutions so they understand how their design decisions will drive credit consumption.
+Architects and project teams need to consult these metrics when designing solutions to understand how their design decisions will impact credit consumption.

 Consuming and Tracking Usage: In a consumption model, usage is tracked continuously and billed monthly: